Drugmakers slash prices in China to get on reimbursement list

 “China is and will be the ultimate high-volume, low-price market, and so international companies feel that they’ll have to take a big pay cut but make up for the volume,” Brad Loncar, chief executive of biopharma sector-dedicated Loncar Investments, told Reuters.

-Also included was cancer treatment Tyvyt, or Sintilimab, co-developed by Chinese drugmaker Innovent Biologics and Eli Lilly.
+Also included was cancer treatment Tyvyt, or Sintilimab, co-developed by Chinese drugmaker Innovent Biologics (1801.HK) and Eli Lilly (LLY.N).
 It is considered to be a PD-1/PD-L1 treatment, a category of novel drugs that work on the immune system to fight cancer cells.

-China has already approved five PD-1/PD-L1 treatments, including two top-selling global blockbusters made by foreign firms Bristol-Myers Squibb and Merck.
+China has already approved five PD-1/PD-L1 treatments, including two top-selling global blockbusters made by foreign firms Bristol-Myers Squibb (BMY.N) and Merck (MRK.N).
 However neither have been added to the list.

 Analysts say domestically developed Tyvyt’s early inclusion could give it an advantage over its foreign rivals.